Samzou1997/Project-IT-Project-COMP30022/README.md

 Welcome to our E-Portfolio website.
 This is a website that stores your personal information and generates a summary of your information that can be shared.

 ## 1.Installation
 This is an app that runs on a web page and does not have steps to install.
 Just have a browser on your PC or phone.
+Enter the URL https://54.206.15.44 on your browser and use the app.

 ## 2.Changelog

-**Sprint 1**
+### Sprint1
 - Be able to access the website such that viewing, scrolling, and clicking on bottoms.
 - Be able to register a new user account independently.
 - Be able to send a warning message to users when he entered an existing email address or username.